The Complete Guide to Real Estate Photography in Salt Lake City, UT: What Every Agent Needs to Know

 Every room gets attention.
 We're talking living rooms, kitchens, bedrooms, bathrooms, dining areas, offices, bonus rooms—if it's part of the home, we photograph it.
 Each room typically gets 2-3 shots from different angles to show the full layout and feel of the space.

-For Olympia homes, we pay special attention to those features buyers in our area love: updated kitchens with granite or quartz counters, cozy fireplaces for our rainy winters, master suites with spa-like bathrooms, and any bonus spaces that make a home special.
+For Salt Lake City homes, we pay special attention to those features buyers in our area love: updated kitchens with granite or quartz counters, mountain views from windows, finished basements (a Utah staple), master suites with spa-like bathrooms, and any bonus spaces that make a home special.

 Detail Shots